LeonidDybovskij/yandex_data_transformation/README.md

 # Data transformation

-In this work, linear algebra was used as a tool for masking personal data.
+In this work, matrix multiplication was used as a tool for masking personal data.